DFuqua23/Active-Directory-Corp-Lab/README.md

 DC01 – Windows Server 2019
 Promoted to a domain controller
-Installed Active Directory Domain Services (AD DS) and DNS Used a PowerShell script to create about 1,000 user accounts in a dedicated OU
+Installed Active Directory Domain Services (AD DS) and DNS Used a PowerShell script to create about 1,000 user accounts in a dedicated Oganizational Unit

 CLIENT01 – Windows 10
 Pointed its DNS to the domain controller